Skip to main content

 The past week in Ohio has been, HELL, weather wise.
 This winter has been mild, and not so bad, until a week ago.
 We dropped down in temperature to single digits; and today we hit rock bottom, below 0; -5 and snowing!
 I decided today would be a great day to bring homemade chicken noodle soup to y'all and then how to can it (without noodles, you cannot can noodles; that is why I cooked noodles separate from the chicken soup).

-What You Need:
+You Will Need:

-Organic Chicken Thighs {or breasts}
+Chicken Thighs {or breasts}

-Organic Celery (you want two stalks and the leaves)
+Celery (you want two stalks and the leaves)

-2 Organic Dried Bay Leaves
+2 Dried Bay Leaves

-Half the Organic Onion, minced
+Half the Onion, minced

 Dried Parsley, sprinkle as much or little as you want